0

 Our sharehouse in Kyoto is located in the Fushimi district in the south of Kyoto.
 From there, also destinations in Osaka, which forms a metropolitan region with Kyoto, are easily accessible by metro.

 The house is a former residence with a shop in a traditional residential area.
-It features two dormitory rooms for eight people each (with a visual partition in the rooms, making each room more like two four-person rooms, further we try to separate by gender; however, this is not always possible and cannot be guaranteed), three twin rooms, two kitchens, a living room, two showers, two toilets, a small "powder room," and a covered outdoor seating area.
+It features three dormitory rooms for eight people each (with a visual partition in the rooms, making each room more like two four-person rooms, further we try to separate by gender; however, this is not always possible and cannot be guaranteed), three twin rooms, two kitchens, a living room, three showers, two toilets, a small "powder room," and a covered outdoor seating area.
 Luggage can be stored at no extra cost.
 You can rent a bicycle at a low cost, and a coin-operated washing machine is available.
 Wi-Fi is accessible throughout the house.

 In the same building, on the ground floor in the former shop space, you will find our support office, where you can easily meet our team members on weekdays.
 A small supermarket is just a minute's walk away, and a convenience store with an ATM is three minutes away.
 Nearby, along the Uji River, there is a large park.